-- 1 Fair value of cash and deposits, trade receivables, trade payables, and other current financial assets and liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - 2 Borrowings are evaluated by the Company based on parameters such as interest rates, specific country risk factors, credit risk and other risk characteristics.
+- 1 Fair value of cash and deposits, trade receivables, trade payables, and other current financial assets and liabilities approximate their carrying amounts largely due to the short- - 2 Borrowings are evaluated by the Company based on parameters such as interest rates, specific country risk factors, credit risk and other risk characteristics.
 Fair value of variable interest rate borrowings approximates their carrying values.
-Risk of non-performance for the company is considered to be insignificant in valuation. - 3 The Financial Assets above do not include investments in fellow subsidiary which are carried at cost in terms of the option available in Ind AS 27 "Separate Financial Statements".
+Risk of non-performance for the company is considered to be insignificant in valuation.